rails/webpacker/docs/webpack.md

 console.log(config.source_path)
 ```

-## Loaders
+## Rules

-You can add additional loaders beyond the base set that Webpacker provides by
+You can add additional rules beyond the base set that Webpacker provides by
 adding it to your environment.
 We'll use `json-loader` as an example:

 ```